History of Dejounte Murray in Timeline

 May 5, 2017: First Playoff Start

-On May 5, 2017, Dejounte Murray started at point guard for the San Antonio Spurs in Game 3 of their playoff series against the Houston Rockets, following an injury to Tony Parker.
-The Spurs won the game.
+On May 5, 2017, Dejounte Murray started at point guard for the Spurs in Game 3 of their second-round series against the Houston Rockets due to Tony Parker's injury.
+He scored two points in 15 minutes.

-On October 18, 2017, Murray started in place of Tony Parker in the Spurs' season opener, contributing 16 points in a win against the Minnesota Timberwolves.
+On October 18, 2017, Dejounte Murray started in place of Tony Parker in the Spurs' season opener, scoring 16 points in a win over the Minnesota Timberwolves.

-On December 9, 2017, Murray tied his career high with 14 rebounds in a win over the Phoenix Suns.
+On December 9, 2017, Dejounte Murray tied his career-high with 14 rebounds in a win over the Phoenix Suns.

-On February 3, 2018, Murray became the first player since Kawhi Leonard to reach 500 points and 300 rebounds in his first 100 games with the San Antonio Spurs.
+On February 3, 2018, Dejounte Murray became the first player since Kawhi Leonard to reach 500 points and 300 rebounds in his first 100 games with the Spurs.

-On March 19, 2018, Murray set a San Antonio Spurs franchise record for rebounds in a season by a point guard.
+On March 19, 2018, Dejounte Murray set the franchise record for rebounds in a season by a point guard, with 385 rebounds.

-In October 2019, the San Antonio Spurs and Dejounte Murray agreed to a four-year, $64 million contract, that would reach $70 million with incentives.
+In October 2019, the Spurs and Dejounte Murray agreed to a four-year, $64 million contract, potentially reaching $70 million with incentives.

 December 26, 2020: First Career Triple-Double